 Q: What is Shared Work?

-A: Shared Work is a program that allows you to collect partial unemployment benefits if your hours and wages have been reduced by 20% to 60%, AND your employer has been approved by the Department of Labor to participate in this program.
-Under the Shared Work Program, the weekly amount of unemployment benefits you receive is related to the percentage your hours and wages have been reduced.
+A: Shared Work is a program that allows you to collect partial unemployment benefits if your hours and wages have been reduced by 20% to 60%, and your employer has been approved by the Department of Labor to participate in this program.
+Under the Shared Work Program, the weekly amount of unemployment benefits you receive is connected to the percentage your hours and wages have been reduced.
 For instance, if your work hours and wages have been reduced by 20% on a given week, you may receive 20% of your unemployment weekly benefit rate.

 Q: What are the advantages of the Shared Work Program?